Tesla Charger Flashing Red?

 What to do: Inspect the handle, cable, Wall Connector, and vehicle charge port for damage or signs of water ingress.
 Have an electrician check that the earth ground is not directly connected to a conductor wire in the branch circuit.

 What to do: Contact an electrician to verify that the Wall Connector is properly grounded.
 The Ground connection must be bonded in the upstream power supply for proper operation.
 Check all physical connections, including the wirebox terminals, electrical panel, and junction boxes.
 In residential power supplies, check the bond between Ground and neutral at the main panel.
-If connected to a step-down transformer, contact the transformer’s manufacturer for direction on how to bond the ground connection.
+If connected to a step-down transformer, contact the transformer’s manufacturer for directions on how to bond the ground connection.

 Three (3) red blinks mean that a high temperature has been detected.